Maiden & Princess: Plot

 A king and queen announce a royal ball to find a bride for their son, the prince.
 One maiden who knows the prince from battling alongside him is not excited to attend, but at the urging of her mother she goes nonetheless.
 Guests at the ball, including the king and queen, encourage the maiden to dance with the prince but she panics and steals away to a balcony to get some air.

 The prince's sister encounters the maiden on the balcony and the two sit together and speak.
 As they are talking, the maiden takes the princess's hand, realizing she has fallen for her instead of her brother.
 The king and queen find the pair on the balcony and remark that they are well-suited for each other.
 After the maiden asks the princess to dance, they kiss.
-Later, the couple spends a great deal of time together and eventually get married.
+Later, the couple spends a great deal of time together and eventually get married and live happily ever after.